 d.
 Click Assign to assign the user to a role.

 e.
 Click Save.

-When you click the SAP Cloud Platform tile in the Access Panel, you should be automatically signed in to the SAP Cloud Platform for which you set up SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can use Microsoft My Apps.
+When you click the SAP Cloud Platform tile in the My Apps, you should be automatically signed in to the SAP Cloud Platform for which you set up the SSO.
+For more information about the My Apps, see Introduction to the My Apps.